scr4t-dance/ftw/HACKING.md

 make tests
 ```

+### Backend tests

+The `make tests` execute ocaml tests.
 If tests pass, the output should be exactly:

 ```sh
 $ make tests